 After arrival at the outpatient surgical facility, Dr. Chow will meet with you to review your procedure(s).
 He will also use a surgical marker to draw certain landmarks on your face.
 If you have long hair, it will not be cut or shaved; instead, hair bands will be used to keep the hair in place and out of the way during your procedure.

 When you wake up after your brow lift, you will have a soft, bulky head wrap, which helps to reduce swelling right after surgery.
-You will likely have a single “ball” drain, which facilitates the removal of any excess fluid and helps to prevent infection or fluid collections.
-You will be able to return home following your procedure once the recovery room nurse has reviewed your post-operative instructions with you and ascertained that you are able to safely leave the facility.
+You will likely have a single “ball” drain, which facilitates the removal of any excess fluid and helps to prevent infection or fluid collection.
+You will be able to return home following your procedure once the recovery room nurse has reviewed your post-operative instructions with you and ascertained that you are able to safely leave the facility in Pasadena.

 View before-and-after pictures of real patients of Dr. Chow

 After the Procedure

 Dr. Chow will see you the day after your brow lift to remove your dressing and drain.
 You should apply antibiotic ointment at least twice a day to the incisions in order to promote healing and prevent infection.
 You will also be provided an elastic wrap to work around your head in order to continue to reduce swelling and speed recovery.
 After five to seven days, you will only need to wear this wrap at night.

 Depending on the procedures you choose to have, you will see Dr. Chow several times in the week following your procedure to remove any stitches and clips as needed.
 You should rest for the day following the procedure.
 During the first week, light activity only is recommended.
 After two weeks, light exercise (such as jogging shorter than usual distances) is permitted.
 After three weeks, you can expect to return to all normal physical activities.